Policy and Procedure Name:

 the rationale to support making the claim active.

-1. BWC claims
+1. BWC

-inactive history.
+and inactive history.

-2. BWC claims
+2. BWC

-services staff shall identify when a claim is inactive by looking in the claims
+claims services staff shall identify when a claim is inactive by looking in the

-be “Inactive Claim.”
+reason would be “Inactive Claim.”

 3. Upon